amoghagrawal/amogh_phase2/curated/Forensics.md

 # 4. NineTails

 > Looks like I got a little too clever and hid the flag as a password in Firefox, tucked away like one of NineTails’ many tails.
-Recover the "logins" and the "key4" and let it guide you to the flag.
+Recover the "logins" and the "key4" and let it guide you to the flag. <br>
 > Chal file: https://drive.google.com/file/d/1TGAwjuKp37JuQ_9JyJRAt3qkMTe5YT_U/view?usp=drive_link

 ## Solution: